-Complete Streets (CS) are streets with safe, and continuous footpaths, segregated cycle tracks, safe pedestrian crossings with refuges, uniform carriageway and organised on-street parking.
+Complete Streets (CS) are streets with safe and continuous footpaths, safe cycle networks, pedestrian crossings with refuges, uniform carriageways, and organised on-street parking.
 These streets prioritise safety, convenience, and comfort of all users regardless of their age, ability, or mode of transportation.
 By promoting walking and cycling or "non-motorised transport" (NMT), complete streets help in achieving the sustainable goals of the city.
-Such high-quality streets make a city truly livable and transforms public spaces into community hubs where people can meet, interact, do business, and have fun.
+Such high-quality streets make a city truly livable and transform public spaces into community hubs where people can meet, interact, do business, and have fun.